 The Axioms supplement Of Mischief and Mountebanks introduced quacksalves, while Potions, Lotions, and Other Commotions provide rules for cantrip potions.
 I’ve bumped up the effectiveness of healing salves, and provide the following options to drain PCs of their wealth:

 Healing Salve: These enchanted linements are based on camphor, wormwood, and oil.
-If rubbed on a wound, it heals the creature of 1d3 points of damage.
+If rubbed on a wound (does not require ranks in Healing), it restores 1d3 hit points.
 Any given creature can only benefit from a healing salve once per day.
 Cost: 100gp.

 Cantrip Quacksalves: Commonly brewed by Mountebanks, these are similar to potions but of much lower cost and far more dubious efficacy.
 Quack healing salves are particularly popular among adventurers, restoring 1d3hp – when they work.
 Most cantrip quacksalves will be effective on a throw of 13+ (rolled when item is used or consumed).
 Cost: 10gp.

 Quacksalve Potions: These quacksalves mimic 1st-lvl potions, such as potions of climbing or healing.
 They will be effective on a throw of 15+ (rolled when item is used or consumed).
 Cost: 50gp.